existenzquantor/causality/README.md

 effect(throwbilly, [not(shattered)], [shattered]).
 ```

 This domain description is written in the file *./examples/suzybilly.pl*.
+States are represented as lists of literals.
+The first line means that initially, the bottle is not shattered.
+The goal is to make *shattered* true.
+The effect of throwing the rock at the bottle is that the bottle shatters given that it is not yet shattered.
+This is represented by the *effect* predictates: First argument is the action name, second argument a set of preconditions that must hold for the action to take effect, and the effect is the list of literals at the third argument.
+For an action, several such *effect* assertions may be present.
+This way, the effects under various conditions can be modeled.

 The causal reasoner can be queried to answer what  caused *shattered*, or why *throwsuzy* was performed to begin with.

 First, ask what caused the shattering under the but-for definition of causality:
 ```